hellolightning/Elevate-Labs/README.md

 # Steps Taken

-Downloaded a sample phishing email (.eml file) from an Opensource GitHub repository.
+1. Downloaded `sample-100.eml` from an open-source repository.

-Opened the email using Thunderbird on Kali Linux.
+2. Opened the sample email in Thunderbird on Kali Linux.

-Copied the email header from Thunderbird.
+3. Copied the full email header from Thunderbird.

-Analyzed the header using MXToolbox Header Analyzer.
+4. Submitted the header to MXToolbox’s header analyzer.
+5. Examined the following header fields and indicators:
+   - **From**, **Reply-To**, **Return-Path**
+   - SPF record status
+   - Subject line and language used
+   - Date/time information
+6. Identified and summarized all indicators of phishing.
+7. Captured screenshots of the header analysis report for documentation.

 # 🔎Header Analysis